Check out our

 If you would like more information please call 530-896-7800 or via email firstname.lastname@example.org

 Listed below are just some of the volunteer opportunities in the Park:

-Everyone has their favorite spot in the park to picnic.
-Volunteers are needed to help upkeep these sites.
-Some tasks include weeding the area, cleaning the BBQ grills, painting signs, litter removal and small construction projects.
-Once a site has been adopted, the Park staff can help create a volunteer plan to be followed.
+Everyone has their favorite spot in Chico's Parks and Greenways.
+Volunteers are needed to help care for these areas.
+Some tasks include weeding, cleaning BBQ grills, painting signs, litter removal and small construction projects.
+Once a spot has been adopted, Park staff will create a maintenance plan for the area to be followed by volunteers.

 Individuals or groups are assigned or may choose a specific area of Bidwell Park to remove litter.
 In addition to these projects, the City co-sponsors several community-wide cleanups each year.

 The Oak Woodland trees of Bidwell Park are the most visible and vulnerable oak habitat in the Park.
 The regeneration and protection of baby oaks is vital to ensure that new generations of oak trees will inhabit Lower Bidwell Park.
 One Mile Recreation Area has designated oak regeneration sites that are neither irrigated nor landscaped.
 Volunteers help identify new oak seedlings then weed around them so they don’t compete with weeds and tall grasses for water and sunlight.

 Do you enjoy visiting Bidwell Park on a regular basis?
 Then consider joining PARK WATCH.
 Park Watch members are ambassadors to Bidwell Park.
 They provide visitors with information on Bidwell Park and the Chico area.
 Additionally they report any unusual activities or conditions to park rangers or maintenance staff.
 Park Watch trainings are conducted only once a year in the spring.
 To join Park Watch, click on Volunteer Application and return to the Park Division.

 Sycamore Restoration Site